-LPG has had a dramatic impact in our world since its discovery in 1910 by Dr. Walter O. Snelling.
-It changed and bettered the way we cook, heat our homes, drive our cars and keep our food stored in a cool environment.
-However, LPG has potential to cause destruction if not properly handled, stored and managed.
-To enable us to do all of this in a safe manner, international and local codes and standards have been developed to provide legislation and guidance to designers, distributors, operators, etc. This article looks at comparing the site layout guidelines for bulk LPG storage between the NFPA (National Fire Protection Association) 58 and SANS (South African National Standards) 10087 3 codes and standards.
-This article’s intent is only to indicate major differences, when designing a system.
+LPG has dramatically impacted our world since its discovery in 1910 by Dr. Walter O. Snelling.
+It changed how we cook, heat our homes, drive our cars, and store our food in a cool environment.
+However, LPG can be destroyed if not properly handled, stored, and managed.
+To enable us to do all this safely, international and local codes and standards have been developed to provide legislation and guidance to designers, distributors, operators, etc. This article compares the site layout guidelines for bulk LPG storage between the NFPA (National Fire Protection Association) 58 and SANS (South African National Standards) 10087 3 codes and standards.
+This article only intends to indicate major differences when designing a system.
 Reference should be made to the original codes and standards.
 Specific project requirements were not included in this discussion.

 1.1 NFPA 58 2014 Edition

-NFPA (National Fire Protection Association) is a global non-profit organisation and has developed codes and standards for the usage and adoption by governments and many institutions around the world.
-Many of these codes and standards are also used by the South African government as part SANS suite of standards, that is enforced to be used as a minimum requirement on South African installations.
-NFPA 58 is developed as an industry benchmark for safe bulk LPG storage, handling, transportation and use.
-NFPA 58 mitigates risks and ensures safe installation to prevent failures, leaks and tampering that could lead to fires and explosions.
+NFPA (National Fire Protection Association) is a global non-profit organisation that has developed codes and standards for usage and adoption by governments and many institutions worldwide.
+Many of these codes and standards are also used by the South African government as part of the SANS suite of standards enforced to be used as a minimum requirement on South African installations.
+NFPA 58 has been developed as an industry benchmark for safe bulk LPG storage, handling, transportation, and use.
+NFPA 58 mitigates risks and ensures safe installation, preventing failures, leaks and tampering that could lead to fires and explosions.

 1.2 SANS 10087 3 2008 (Edition 4)

-The South African set of codes and standards for a LPG installation are based on various British standards, NFPA publications and international best practices.
+The South African set of codes and standards for LPG installations is based on various British standards, NFPA publications, and international best practices.

-SANS 10087 are divided in to several different parts.
-Part 3 covers the bulk storage of LPG and will be compared with the NFPA 58 standard in relation with plants layout requirements.
+SANS 10087 is divided into several different parts.
+Part 3 covers the bulk storage of LPG and will be compared with the NFPA 58 standard in relation to plant layout requirements.

 2 Containers and associated equipment

-When planning the layout of a bulk LPG storage facility or a single tank, the SANS 10087 part 3 and NFPA 58 standards can be used as a guideline for the correct manner in which to execute the design planning and layout of the facility.
+When planning the layout of a bulk LPG storage facility or a single tank, the SANS 10087 part 3 and NFPA 58 standards can be used as a guideline for executing the design planning and layout of the facility correctly.

 2.1 Location of Bulk LPG Storage Containers

-The location of the bulk storage containers is a major component that will guide the overall layout of the facility, as well as the safe maximum storage volumes that fits on the plot area in terms of the standards.
-In this section the placement of storage containers will be discussed.
-The layout constraints will prescribe the maximum container size and therefore maximum quantity of LPG storage allowed on the site, subjected to environmental impact and major hazardous installation constraints.
-Only the placement of the container is discussed below with other constraints outside of the scope of this article
+The location of the bulk storage containers is a major component that will guide the overall layout of the facility, as well as the safe maximum storage volumes that fit the plot area in terms of the standards.
+In this section, the placement of storage containers will be discussed.
+The layout constraints will prescribe the maximum container size and, therefore, the maximum quantity of LPG storage allowed on the site, subject to environmental impact and major hazardous installation constraints.
+Only the placement of the container is discussed below, along with other constraints outside of the scope of this article.

 Figure 1: Comparison between NFPA58 and SANS 10087-3 for storage container locations.

-The comparison was summarised in order to explain the differences between the codes.
+The comparison was summarised to explain the differences between the codes.
 The code references in the brackets refer to NFPA 58 2014 Edition and SANS 10087-3 2008 (Edition 4).

-In terms of bunded areas around the above ground storage containers, upon first glance a conflict in recommendations is perceived.
-When studying this, both codes recommend protecting adjacent areas from accumulation of heavier-than-air explosive gasses and directing gases away from unprotected areas by using slopes or vapour barriers/dykes.
+Regarding bundled areas around the above-ground storage containers, a conflict in recommendations is perceived at first glance.
+When studying this, both codes recommend protecting adjacent areas from the accumulation of heavier-than-air explosive gasses and directing gases away from unprotected areas by using slopes or vapour barriers/dykes.

-It is recommended to consider both codes to ensure that you comply according to safety regulations.
+It is recommended that you consider both codes to ensure that you comply with safety regulations.

-2.2 Storage Container Spacing’s (Buried, Mounded and Above Ground)
+2.2 Storage Container Spacing (Buried, Mounded and Above Ground)

 Spacing of storage containers is important for the safety of the container next to it and general facility safety.
 The following section will deal with the different types of LPG storage methods and which codes and standards are applied to each situation.